ManchesterJavaCommunity/jmanc/index.md

 5. **When it’s over, it’s over**
 …reminds participants that we never know how long it will take to resolve an issue, once raised, but that whenever the issue or work or conversation is finished, move on to the next thing.
 Don’t keep rehashing just because there’s 30 minutes left in the session.
 Do the work, not the time.

+### The law of two feet

+Open Space Technology has only one “law”, **the law of two feet**:

+> If at any time you find yourself in any situation where you are neither learning nor contributing: use your two feet and go someplace else.

+i.e. don’t waste time, move around, cross-pollinate groups, and be open to chance encounters which often bring out the most creative of discussions.

 ## Unconference organisers